 Well some of them are.
 Others not so much.
 The price on the good ones is pretty high for something that’s not much more than an exciting toy that can produce nice images and videos from underwater without you having to dive.

-We honestly think that it's more fun to scuba dive or snorkel yourself and experience the wonders underwater first hand.
-Photos and videos can be great fun but they don't replace first-hand experience.
+We honestly think that it’s more fun to scuba dive or snorkel yourself and experience the wonders underwater first hand.
+Photos and videos can be great fun but they don’t replace the first-hand experience.